-The Winery Vite of Sicile
+The Winery Vite of Sicily

-Looking for the best Winery Vite wines in Sicile among all the wines in the region?
+Looking for the best Winery Vite wines in Sicily among all the wines in the region?
 Check out our tops of the best red, white or effervescent Winery Vite wines.
 Also find some food and wine pairings that may be suitable with the wines from this area.
 Learn more about the region and the Winery Vite wines with technical and enological descriptions.

 Sicily is the Southernmost region of Italy, and the largest island in the Mediterranean Sea.
 For over 2500 years, Sicily (Sicilia in Italian) has been an important centre of Mediterranean viticulture, although the reputation and style of its wines have changed considerably over time.
 The island was once best known for its Sweet muscatels (see Pantelleria), and later for its fortified Marsala.
 Today, many of its best-known wines are Dry table wines produced under the regional designation IGT Terre Siciliane, or Sicilia DOC (see below).